vgnshiyer/CS-Handbook/DevOps/Cryptography/Readme.md

 - The DMS was able to establish a one-way authentication with the oracle DB server.
 - However, it was not able to verify the Kafka server certificate.
 - We had the AWS team make some changes in our particular account on the DMS instance to properly verify our certificate CA.

+**Some other concepts**

+Truststore:
+A truststore is a repository of digital certificates used to verify the authenticity of remote servers or entities in a secure communication process.
+It is primarily used in SSL/TLS protocols, such as HTTPS.
+The truststore contains certificates of trusted Certificate Authorities (CAs) and other entities that the client considers trustworthy.
+When a client connects to a server, it checks the server's certificate against the certificates in its truststore to ensure that the server is legitimate and not presenting a forged certificate.
+If the server's certificate is signed by a CA in the truststore, the connection is established with confidence.
+If not, the connection might be refused or a security warning is raised.

+Keystore:
+A keystore is a secure storage facility for cryptographic keys, including private keys and their corresponding public keys, as well as digital certificates.
+It is used to manage keys and certificates for various security purposes, such as authentication and encryption.
+In SSL/TLS communication, the keystore holds the private key of the server and its associated digital certificate.
+The private key is used for decrypting data encrypted with the corresponding public key, and the digital certificate is used to prove the authenticity of the server.
+A keystore can also store keys and certificates for other purposes, such as client authentication or code signing.